Focus: Invasion of Ukraine turns headwinds, Europe’s largest gas field gains momentum | Reuters

 The Schlags said the fighting in Ukraine coincided with the memory of the Nazi occupation of the Netherlands during World War II.
 At that time, a man in Groningen was driven into trench digging and the breakwater was destroyed to cause a flood.
 This was part of an attempt to slow the advance of Allied troops, but with no effect.

 According to a recent poll conducted by the Dutch media, public support is supported even if the government abandons the policy of tapering natural gas mining to zero if it results in a reduction in Russian natural gas imports.
-It was suggested that it could be expected.
+It was suggested that it might be expected.

 In a poll conducted by Doug Brad van Norden, 61% of the 3,000 respondents in Groningen depended on the Russian government to supply up to 20% of the gas consumed by the Netherlands.
 If it can be suppressed, he said he would support the increase in production in the local gas field.